 James Reaney, Canadian poet and playwright, was born on a farm near Stratford, Ontario, on September 1, 1926.

 He grew up to become one of Canada’s best-known poets and dramatists, enjoying literary success over a period of seven decades.
-He also taught in the English Department at Western University for 30 years.
+He was also a professor of English at the University of Manitoba (1949-1956) and the University of Western Ontario (1960-1989).

 His contributions spanned literary genres, ranging from short stories, poetry, libretti, and drama, to plays and novels for children, along with insightful critical essays on literary practice.